yogeshft/random-joke/README.md

 # Random Joke Generator

 This is a simple web application that generates random jokes.
-It uses the JokeAPI to fetch jokes and displays them on the webpage.
+It uses the JokeAPI to fetch jokes and display them on the webpage.

 ## Technologies Used